-From swimming pools in the sky to private butlers, these luxury hotels in Grenada have it all.
-They’re the best hotels for a milestone birthday trip, a posh girls getaway or romantic couples vacation.
+From plunge pools to private butlers, these luxury hotels in Grenada have it all.

 These bucket-list worthy resorts are my top choices for where to stay in Grenada if you’re looking for a splash-out splurge.

-If you’re on a budget, but still want a lovely place to stay, check out our list of the Top 3 Budget Hotels in Grenada.
+🌟 Insider Tip: If you’re on a budget, but still want a nice place to stay, check out my list of the Top 3 Budget Hotels in Grenada.

 Highlights of Silversands Grenada:

 - Contemporary architecture and brand new construction